michael-basil/michael-basil.github.io/index.md

 ## untracked

 * Katie:
-  * Why is reading this so intriguing?
+  * Nothing at this time.
 * Michael:
-  * Or is it?!
+  * All things consdiered.

 ## teachering